Last updated: 23rd August 2022

-Whilst using our website or subscribing to the SGS, you may be required to provide personal data (name, address, email, academic/professional affiliation, country, etc.).
-We will use this data essentially to inform you on academic and industrial activities about development and deployment of serious games, as detailed later.
+Whilst using our website, registering to GaLA Conf, or subscribing to the SGS, you may be required to provide personal data (name, address, email, academic/professional affiliation, country, etc.).
+We will use this data essentially to allow participation at GaLA Conf and/or inform you on academic and industrial activities about development and deployment of serious games, as detailed later.
 We will ensure that all personal data supplied is held securely in accordance with the General Data Protection Regulation (EU) 2016/679.

-We normally collect the following personal data from individuals when they register as members of the SGS:
+We normally collect the following personal data from individuals when they register for GaLA Conf and/or as members of the SGS:

-We normally collect the following personal data from individuals when they sign up for the SGS mailing list (typically issues call for papers, and a newsletter), which is also included in the membership:
+We normally collect the following personal data from individuals when they sign up for a webinar or for the SGS mailing list (typically issues call for papers, and a newsletter), which is also included in the membership:

-This data is collected in order for SGS members to subscribe to the society (which includes also inclusion in the mailing list) and to allow interested people to receive information about activities related to the SGS via the mailing list.
+This data is collected in order to participate to GaLA Conf and/or to subscribe to the society (which includes also inclusion in the mailing list) and to allow interested people to receive information about activities related to the SGS via the mailing list.